 This trail is completely different between summer, fall, and winter so I definitely recommend going during different seasons.
 I hope to make it out here again this winter!

-Don’t forget that a pass is necessary in Kananaskis park boundaries in the winter months as well!
-You can click here to be directed to the Alberta website to purchase your pass.
+Don’t forget that a Kananaskis Conservation Pass is necessary within park boundaries in the winter months as well!

 This really sounds like a great trail even for a novice, just need it to warm up a bit.